Code-Companion/SLSpeakIt/README.md

 SLSpeakIt
 =========
 An Xcode plugin that transforms text or voice input into valid code.
 This is pre-alpha software, do not expect perfection or even functionality!
+If you are using Yosemite, all bets are off.

 In progress and welcome collaborators.